What 'Care Casting' Does

 What's got you in a tangle?
 Finances?
 Marriage?
 Singleness?
+Work?
+Health?
 A dried-up spiritual life?
-All of the above?
+A combination of the above?

 Let it be so.
 Take that twisted thing from off your shoulders and huck it out upon the ocean.
 You can trust God.
-This is your act of submission, surrender.
+This is your act of submission, surrender, sharing your troubles instead of pretending they don't exist.
 Peter tells us this is a path of humility.
 Admit that all your net-mending isn't doing a thing to bring in any fish, you fisher of men.
 So really chuck it out there.
 Let it land upon Him.
 And don't even ask why, because Peter tells us why: God cares for you.
 You are His own "care."
 He will bear you up for His own purposes.

 And when He calls you to check in on those cares again, just be prepared for what comes to the surface.